-The next lemma gives an almost sure rate of convergence for the empirical characteristic function without any restriction on the support of the distribution that, as far as we know, is new.
-It can be compared to the result in Lemma 1 of Horowitz and Markatou (1996)
+The next lemma gives an almost sure rate of convergence for the empirical characteristic function without any restriction on the support of the distribution, which is related to Lemma 6 in Schennach (2004a).
+It can be compared to the result in Lemma 1 of Horowitz and Markatou (1996).